andrewdalpino/MewZoom/README.md

 - **Ultra clarity**: MewZoom is trained to predict and remove blur, noise, and compression artifacts in addition to upscaling.

 - **Full RGB**: MewZoom operates within the full RGB color domain enhancing both luminance and chrominance for the best possible image quality.

+## Code Repository

+The training and inference code is available at [https://github.com/andrewdalpino/MewZoom](https://github.com/andrewdalpino/MewZoom).

 ## Demos